Elmton

-Elmton is a linear village in the parish of Elmton-with-Creswell in the Bolsover district of Derbyshire approximately equidistant from Bolsover Castle and Creswell Crags.
+Elmton is a linear village and former civil parish, now in the parish of Elmton with Creswell in the Bolsover district of Derbyshire, England, approximately equidistant from Bolsover Castle and Creswell Crags.
+In 2011 the parish had a population of 5550.
+On 1 April 2014 the parish was abolished to form "Elmton with Creswell".
+However the pre 2014 parish had also sometimes been called "Elmton with Creswell".

 History

 There is evidence of human habitation in the area from the Ice Age, an Iron Age fort and possibly a Roman camp.
 A Roman ring found in Elmton is on display in Chesterfield Museum and Art Gallery.
 The village was named Helmetune in Anglo Saxon times after the large number of elm trees that were once a major feature.
 By the time of the Domesday Survey in 1086 the village was a manor belonging to Walter D'Aincourt.
 The Victoria County History has published a detailed online account of the history of Elmton from ancient times.

 In 1707, Jedediah Buxton, the legendary mental calculator, was born here (a blue plaque was erected in his honour in 2011 after a public poll).

 Much of the village was rebuilt in the middle of the 19th century when the local estate changed ownership: the 1886/7 Ordnance Survey map shows the village soon after this period.
 Although there has been some redevelopment and infilling since WW2, the village remains similar in size and form to this day.
 Once belonging to the Dukes of Portland of Welbeck Abbey, the surrounding tenant farms today form part of the estates of Chatsworth House.

 Village wells are decorated with flowers in the Derbyshire well dressing tradition in late June / early July each year.
 Well dressings coincide with the National Gardens Scheme (NGS) Open Gardens with several village gardens open to the public raising money for national nursing charities such as Macmillan.
 There is also an exhibition and cream teas are served in the Schoolroom.

 Elmton has been voted Best Small Village in the East Midlands in Bloom competition in 2010, 2011, 2015, 2016, 2017, 2018 & 2019 with a Judges Award in 2011 for measures to protect the Bee Orchid.
 The village was a finalist in the RHS Britain in Bloom competition in 2018.
-With just 64 residents, Elmton was the smallest community in the competition; it won a silver gilt award and came 5th= out of 10 finalists in the Village category.In 2019, the village won a gold award in the RHS East Midlands in Bloom competition.
+With just 64 residents, Elmton was the smallest community in the competition; it won a silver gilt award and came 5th= out of 10 finalists in the Village category.
+In 2019, the village won a gold award in the RHS East Midlands in Bloom competition.

 The Elm Tree Inn, Elmton was voted the Best Traditional Pub in Derbyshire at the Derbyshire Food and Drinks Awards 2011.

 The Elmton Community Association has published an online village trail.